haozhexu/haozhexu.me/content/article/2018/reviewleicam10p2.md

 ![About to Fly][M10P-Street-14]

 Moriyama is known as a Ricoh GR user, many of GRs have 28mm equivalent focal length.
-With wide angle it is often suggested to get closer to the object, I didn't get a chance touse 28mm or even 35mm on Leica M, but I could imagine I'd use zone focus most of the time, especially for shooting "decisive moment", where you may not have time to focus and re-compose, you can only decide to press the shutter, or moment gone.
+With wide angle it is often suggested to get closer to the object, I didn't get a chance to use 28mm or even 35mm on Leica M, but I could imagine I'd use zone focus most of the time, especially for shooting "decisive moment", where the moment won't wait for you and the only thing you can decide is to press the shutter, or moment gone.

 ![Selfie][M10P-Street-15]

-I like black and white, but I'm also afraid that monochrome can sometimes be mis-used to save a bad photo, just like drawing a gold/yellow rectangle on the bottom corner of a photo.
+I like black and white, but I'm also afraid that monochrome can sometimes be mis-used as an attempt to save bad photos, just like drawing a gold/yellow rectangle on the bottom corner of a photo.

 ![Behaviour Artist][M10P-Street-16]

-The camera feels heavy in hand, I couldn't hold it using one hand but have to use to hands, which is vastly different from Ricoh GR.
+The camera feels heavy in hand, I couldn't hold it using one hand but have to use two hands, which is vastly different from Ricoh GR.
 I also found that shooting portrait orientation more difficult than landscape due to the leather case and neck strap.

 ![Give][M10P-Street-17]

-I was impressed by the image quality in terms of sharpness, color tone as well as micro-contrast, which many Leica users would agree, ironically, when looking at famous photos from old times that were taken by film Leica, people only pay attention to the content, instead of checking any of the image quality related specs.
+I was impressed by the image quality in terms of sharpness, color tone as well as micro-contrast, which many Leica users would agree; Ironically, when looking at famous photos from old time that were taken by film Leica, people only pay attention to the content, instead of checking any of the image quality related specs.
 It feels weird that while Leica users praise their cameras for having top image quality, they also say that street photography isn't all about image quality, just like Joan Miro said:

 > "You can look at a picture for a week and never think of it again.
 You can also look at a picture for a second and think of it all your life.”